 Unresolved anger will ‘defile many’

-Wikipedia Encyclopedia Online describes the crimes of defamation of character, and slander as follows, “Crimen injuria is a crime under South African common law, defined to be the act of "unlawfully, intentionally, and seriously impairing the dignity [and name] of another… The crime is used in the prosecution of certain instances of road rage, stalking, racially offensive language, and emotional abuse."
+Under South African law, both these terms constitute the crime of crimen injuria.
+Wikipedia describes these crimes as follows, “Crimen injuria is a crime under South African common law, defined to be the act of "unlawfully, intentionally, and seriously impairing the dignity [and name] of another… The crime is used in the prosecution of certain instances of road and other types of rage, stalking, racially offensive language, [family feuds,] and emotional abuse."

 Our names personify who we are; our very being here on earth.
 Therefore, Prov.
 22:1 declares, “A good name is to be chosen rather than great riches.”
 Riches can be lost or stolen, but the morality of good character will still prevail.
 When our moral character is defamed, however, not even great riches can ever buy it back again.
 Hence, God strictly forbade gossipers or slanderers and their co-conspirators to destroy the characters and reputations of others, (Ex.
 23:1-2.)

-Someone once described the sin of lying and other types of slander as a pillow stuffed with millions of feathers, emptied into a strong wind from a high rooftop.
-To do restitution for the murder of the victim’s name, character, work, income, and life, the murderer should collect every single little feather and stuff it back into the pillow!
+¨ Someone once described the sin of lying and other types of slander as a pillow stuffed with millions of feathers, emptied into a strong wind from a high rooftop.
+To do restitution for the murder of the victim’s name, character, family, work, income, and life, the murderer should collect every single little feather and stuff it back into the pillow!
 God will surely judge and repay such heartless, loveless hatred for one’s ‘neighbor,’ for the ‘wind’ of evil tongues spread slander much quicker and further than any natural wind can.

-One of the greatest spirits of destruction is therefore that wicked ghost called “Slander.”
+One of the greatest spirits of destruction is, therefore, that wicked ghost called “Slander.”
 More marriages, homes, families, friendships, congregations, and other relationships have been destroyed by Slander than by anything else.
 The crime of slander consists of lies, deceit, and betrayal.

 The methodology of that evil ghost named Slander